-To provide this critical training, the Soybean Innovation Lab developed a basic pesticide training program appropriate for researchers, technicians, extensionists, farm workers and producers.
-Soybean Innovation Lab specialists conduct the training and demonstrated the use of the personal protective equipment to ensure safe application, storage and disposal.
+To provide this critical training, the Soybean Innovation Lab (SIL) developed a basic pesticide training program appropriate for researchers, technicians, extensionists, farm workers and producers.
+SIL specialists conduct the training and demonstrated the use of the personal protective equipment to ensure safe application, storage and disposal.

 The pesticide training program ensures that researchers, technicians and other practitioners engaged in agricultural development in Africa protect themselves and the environment.